pipelight/doc.pipelight/other_topics/why_detailed.md

 Pipelight is about **executing strings** so, it needed a popular, language for **string manipulation**, with an appaeling syntax and an as simple as possible learning curve.

+## Made for efficency

+Pipelight is written in [Rust](https://www.rust-lang.org/).
+It is quite light when installed and uncompressed.
+Binaries actually weights under 6Mb (decreased by 50% between v0.5.8 and v0.6.2).

+In consequence, it is blazing fast.

+It has the minimum required functions for a cicd tool and delegate features to the already widely spread specialized softwares.

+- Git for software versioning and event detection
+- Linux for security and access rights

 ## Why is it only a cli ?